Iterator Operations

 Iterator operations can be nested to handle multi-dimensional data or complex processing requirements:

-- Add an outer iterator operation (e.g., Folder Loop)
+- Add an outer iterator operation (e.g., For Each Loop)

-- Add an inner iterator operation (e.g., Data Loop) as a child operation
+- Add an inner iterator operation (e.g., For Loop or While Loop) as a child operation

 - Configure nested dependencies as needed